-Chalk paint’s beautiful finish can help you turn ordinary furniture hand-me-downs and thrift store finds into furniture you will be proud to use to decorate your home.
-The finish can be distressed to look aged or left alone to create a more modern finish.
+How to make the best DIY chalk paint recipes that will create a beautiful finish to turn ordinary furniture hand-me-downs and thrift store finds into furniture you will be proud to use to decorate your home.
+A chalk painted finish can be distressed to look aged or left alone to create a more modern finish.

 Chalk paint was created by Annie Sloan in England back in 1990.
 With it’s popularity, many types of chalk-style paints have been created since then by major paint brands such as Rustoleum, Behr, inexpensive craft store brands as well as boutique brands.

 You can also make your own chalk paint with just a few ingredients and this is what you will learn to do in this article.